wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 Let's do some cleanup and get rid of the logs within the `transformText` function.

-Take the `filter` variable and use it as a property lookup instead of hardcoding the value.
+Take the `filter` variable and use it as a property lookup instead of hard coding the value.

 ```js
 const mod = Array.from(text).map(filters.sarcastic);